The Difference Between a Quiz Page and a Learning Page

 Explanation: Plants use carbon dioxide during photosynthesis to help make food.

-Explain Why the Wrong Answers Are Wrong
+🔍 Explain Wrong Answers

 This is one of the best ways to improve quiz learning.